Age: 29 years

 As time passed, Binita started to accept life as it came.
 As an adult, she was allowed to go out and one day she decided to go back to her village to see her mother.
 After seeing the deplorable condition of her family, she returned to the red-light area.
 Binita did not know any other way to earn money.
 For her, this work was the only way to make money and live her life, so she continued this work.
 After some years, she fell in love with one of her customers and started living with him.
 She got pregnant and gave birth to a baby girl.
 However, after the birth of her daughter, Binita’s husband started treating her and their child very badly.
 He would physically abuse and harm them.
 Binita and her baby girl both fell sick and were helpless.
 That’s when YouCanFreeUs rescued Binita and her baby girl from the Turbhe red-light area.

 Binita is happy that she is out of the dreadful life that she was living.
 After living a life of abuse and exploitation, she can now breathe freely.
 After living in darkness for so many years, she is happy to be in the light.

 After having her childhood taken away from her, Binita almost started life from the beginning at YouCanFreeUs.
 She learned to look after herself and also care for her baby.
-She is now a loving mother to her 4-year-old daughter and dreams of living a life of dignity and self-respect.
+She is now a loving mother to her four-year-old daughter and dreams of living a life of dignity and self-respect.
 She has done a tailoring course and wants to have her own tailoring shop one day.
 She was shifted to Bangalore.
-YouCanFreeUs found a job for Binita at a residential school as a caretaker and her daughter is been admitted to a residential English medium school that runs a CBSE syllabus.
-The mother and child are both doing well.
+YouCanFreeUs found a job for Binita at a residential school as a caretaker, and her daughter has been admitted to a residential English medium school that runs a CBSE syllabus.
+Binita and her child are both doing well.